 This is where you see your checklist with all the things that make up a complete Everplan.
 Sections include Personal, Health, Financial/Legal, Eldercare and Death.
 Click on any of the items and starting filling in your information.
 You can also find your specific “To-Do Next” on the page, which is where we offer suggestions on where you should get started.

 This is your plan.

 It’s easily organized by section -- My Life, Health & Medical, Financial, Legal, Eldercare, After I'm Gone -- allowing you to print and share all the elements of your plan as you desire.
 You can even add a cover photo of something meaningful to you to always remind yourself why you’re doing this in the first place.

 5. Choose Deputies And Share Your Plan

-We’ve saved the most important for last.
+We’ve saved the most important part for last.
 As you’re doing your Everplan you’ll notice us bugging you to “Choose Deputies” over and over again.
 There’s a reason we’re so persistent: An Everplan is meaningless unless you share it with another person.